Compare some of our best stocks and shares ISAs and invest in the companies you want to.

-A 'share' is a unit of ownership in a particular company.
-Share dealing allows you to buy stock in publicly listed companies such Apple, Facebook or Google and then sell that stock for a profit if the price of the stock rises in future.
+A 'share' or 'stock' is a unit of ownership in a given company.
+Stock trading allows you to buy shares in publicly listed companies such Google, Tesla, or Amazon and then sell that stock for a profit if the price of the stock rises in future.

 The price of a single share of a company is calculated by dividing the total market value of the company by the number of shares.

-This price rises and falls due simple supply and demand factors.
+This price rises and falls due to a few factors such as company performance or other events such as new regulations, or world events such as war or recession.
+These factors affect the supply and demand of a particular company's stock.
 If there are more buyers of a particular stock than people willing to sell, the stock price will likely rise.
 If there are more sellers in the market than buyers, the stock price usually drops.